joebew42/elixir_cqrs_es_example/README.md

 ## DONE

+- Introduce an `AccountRepository` that will act as a repository for `Account`, and it will be used by the `BankService`
+  - Move the withdrawn out of the BankService
 - `EventStore.append_to_stream` should return `:ok` and not `{:ok}`
 - Consider to return an `EventStream` instead of a list when doing `Account.changes(...)`
 - `Accounts` should be a `BankService`.
 It is stateless and will collaborate with the `AccountRepository`